 The building retains its original iron-pillar shop fronts.

 Terra cotta on parade, in this case dressing a commercial building from 1896.
-The architect was Frederick Martin; the client, the National Telephone Company.
+The architect was Frederick Martin; the client was the National Telephone Company.

 Logo in the building's entrance.